-How Much Space Do Goats Need and the Factors to Consider
+How Much Space Do Goats Need and What to Consider

 For your goats to thrive, they need pasture and as much open space as you can give them.
 Here we explain how much space goats need and what you can do to make their lives more comfortable.
 Remember, goats are social animals.
-It’s best to raise at least two goats or more.
-This means, at a minimum, you should have 500 square feet for them.
+It’s best to raise at least two or more at a time.

 How Much Space Do Goats Need